spiceai/cookbook/acceleration/data-refresh/README.md

 ## Summary

-This quickstart demonstrated how to dynamically refresh specific data at runtime by updating the `refresh_sql` in `spicepod.yaml` and programmatically via API calls.
+This recipe demonstrated how to dynamically refresh specific data at runtime by updating the `refresh_sql` in `spicepod.yaml` and programmatically via API calls.
 This provides control over what data is queried and fetched from remote data sources and when it happens.